DavidFransch/ParallelMedianFilter/README.txt

-Dear Tutor/Marker

 Please note that my classes are saved within a package.
-So to enter command line parameters through terminal package name must me included.
+So to enter command line parameters through terminal package name must be included.

 e.g